MQ-FOAR705/E-Kirkpatrick-PoC-project/README.md

 It also contains submodules which link to repositries containing the workflow process of this proof of concept project and the related original software publication.

 ### Description of softwares and programs
-Voyant tools - an open-source, web-based application that performs text analysis. <br />
+Voyant tools - an open-source, web-based application that performs text analysis.
+Voyant tools can be accessed via any web browser at: https://voyant-tools.org/ <br />
-Zotero - an open-source reference management software that manages bibliographic data and source materials which is free to install.
+Zotero - an open-source reference management software that manages bibliographic data and source materials.
+Zotero can be installed for free here: https://www.zotero.org/download/

 ### Images
 ![Image of_Voyant](https://github.com/MQ-FOAR705/E-Kirkpatrick-PoC-project/blob/master/voyant-tools-trends-image.jpg)